Eruzai/simple_rpg/README.md

  - save states
  - character and job leveling
  - multiple unlockable jobs
+ - jobs have unlockable abilities
+ - abilities have costs and some unique effects
  - multiple locations
  - enemies unique to locations
  - fight groups of enemies!
+ - abilities can target multiple enemies
  - treasures
  - equipable items
  - ascii art

  Known issues:
-  - incorrect action prompts can cause game to crash
+  - incorrect action prompts can cause game to crash in some situations

 To play:
 1. clone/fork repo